As if in response to his tumultuous scream, the sea of numbers flooding his vision vanished and was replaced by an unfamiliar sight.

 'Wait, wait, is this it?!
 Are my exceptional genes finally taking effect?
 Perfect.
 At this rate, ramen is guaranteed tonight.
 But scratch that, I need more than just ramen.'

-"If you're really sorry, then take me to dinner.
-Let's go, I know a good place."
+"Hm.
+Well, if you really are sorry for bumping into me, then treat me to dinner.
+I know a good place."

 Bonk!